sc0ttj/tea/README.md

 ### Adding tests

-`tea` has builtin-in assertion methods, but you don't even need to use them - tests can be as simple as an expression.
+`tea` has various built-in [assertion methods](#using-assertions), and you should use them.
+But tests can be as simple as an expression.

 Lets add some tests, so you have this in `tests/mytests.js`: